NURSING CURRICULUM OVERVIEW

 To develop the cognitive, psychomotor and affective abilities necessary to function as a competent caregiver, the nursing student gains knowledge in nursing concepts, principles, processes, and skills.
 To support acquisition of this knowledge, the Cerritos College curriculum includes understanding of health, acute and chronic health deviations, nutrition, pharmacology, communication, human development, teaching-learning principles, current technology, humanities, and biological, social and behavioral sciences.
 Anatomy, physiology, microbiology, and English are prerequisite to the core nursing courses.

-The Nursing Program is currently enduring a major Curriculum Revision centered on Concept Based Learning.
+The Nursing Program is currently enduring a major Curriculum Revision centered on Concept Based Learning and Clinical Judgment Model.
 A concept-based curriculum embraces core curriculum concepts that are centered on biophysical and psychosocial foundations, professional nursing concepts, health care system concepts, Quality Safety Education for Nurses (QSEN) standards, and National Patient Safety Goals.
 During the course of study, students focus on key, prevalent exemplars of these concepts and delve into their interconnected relationships.
 Students learn to recognize significant features of a condition and begin to apply what they have learned to a variety of clinical situations.
 Concept based curriculum challenges students to think more critically, apply prior and current knowledge and experiences, identify patterns across concepts, draw on conceptual significance and relevance, and transfer concepts from one patient’s bedside to the next.
-By doing this, the student will facilitate early identification of risk potential to patients and will take active measures to reduce these risks and improve patient outcomes.
-This revised curriculum will be completed and submitted for approval in mid-2020, for a desired implementation in Fall 2021.
+By doing this, the student will facilitate early identification of risk potential to patients and will take active measures to reduce these risks, improving patient outcomes.
+This revised curriculum is moving through approval process and will be implemented in FALL 2024.

 Updated July 2023